agourlay/cornichon/README.md

  }
  ```

-Kudos to @iMelnik for the work on this configuration.
+Kudos to [iMelnik](https://github.com/iMelnik) for the work on this configuration.

 ## License